5 Times Jesus Taught Us About Kindness

 Jesus reached out his hand and touched the man.
 “I am willing,” he said.
 “Be clean!”
 Immediately he was cleansed of his leprosy.
 Then Jesus said to him, “See that you don’t tell anyone.
 But go, show yourself to the priest and offer the gift Moses commanded, as a testimony to them.” – Matthew 8:1-4

 Because of the communicability of their disease, lepers have been considered outcasts in Jesus’ time.
-They lived separately and were seen as “unclean” and “untouchable”.
+They lived separately and were considered “unclean” and “untouchable.”

 But Jesus, taking pity on the leper, healed him of his disease.
-He didn’t see the man as a leper but a human being who was sick and needed his help.
+He didn’t see the man as a leper but a sick human who needed his help.

 Through this, Jesus taught us that kindness should go beyond social stereotypes.
 We should look at where they’re coming from and understand their circumstances.
 Only then can we develop genuine compassion.